ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/covid_19/index.rst.rst

 Validation Criteria
 +++++++++++++++++++

-For self-quarentine prevalence data for the baseline scenario should be chose to accurately reflect the mobility data in the existing IHME forecast model.
+For self-quarantine prevalence data for the baseline scenario should be chose to accurately reflect the mobility data in the existing IHME forecast model.
 The microsimulation results should compare to the IHME forecasts assuming that this is the case.

 References
 ----------